flemay/3musketeers/docs/docs/environment-variables.md

 # file: Makefile
 COMPOSE_RUN_MUSKETEERS = docker-compose run --rm musketeers

-# ENVFILE is .env.template by default but can be overwritten
+# ENVFILE is env.template by default but can be overwritten
-ENVFILE ?= .env.template
+ENVFILE ?= env.template

 # envfile creates or overwrites .env with $(ENVFILE)
 envfile: